-It seems impossible to many physicians that non-ionizing radiation would cause biophysical symptoms.
+It seems impossible to many physicians that non-ionizing radiation from wireless devices would cause physical symptoms or biological harm.
 Patient reported health concerns are often dismissed as coincidence (e.g. cell phone use and brain cancer), or psychological (e.g. someone reporting electrosensitivity symptoms near devices), or stress related (e.g. a couple that is infertile).
 There also seems to be endless controversy surrounding adverse health effects from wireless devices.
 Physicians want to help patients and not give them incorrect advice or fan their fears.
 After all, one cannot see, hear or feel electromagnetic radiation.
 People must be “a bit off” to think effects could be caused by electronic gadgets we have used for years, right?
 Well, as it turns out, there is an abundance of research from credible, unbiased sources which indicates clear harm from microwave radio frequency radiation we are exposed to.

 This is not necessarily a simple topic.
 After more than a glance at the electromagnetic spectrum many of us become dazed.
 Our field is biology and medicine, not electronics, engineering or physics.
 Measuring this radiation requires sophisticated equipment, not a simple stethoscope.
 We don’t feel educated enough about it to provide advice to our patients about EMF health effects.
 It is understandable that most physicians are not only skeptical but also don’t have the bandwidth to thoroughly investigate the topic.